A very easy cake to make, but it's rich and really moist. Soaking the fruit the day before the cake is made, ensures it stays plump.

 - Use kitchen string to tie a double band of brown paper around the outside of the tin.
 Stand the tin on several sheets of newspaper or brown paper - this prevents the sides and base of the cake becoming too dry or scorched before the centre is cooked.

 - Place in the preheated oven for 3-4 hours, until cooked.
-Test by inserting a fine skewer, if it comes out clean the cake is cooked.
+Test by inserting a skewer, if it comes out clean the cake is cooked.
 If the cake starts getting too brown, cover with baking parchment.
-Cool in the tin, turn out, then store in a cool, dark place wrapped in 2 layers of baking paper and a layer of foil for 2-3 days before icing.
+Cool in the tin, turn out, then store in a cool, dark place wrapped in 2 layers of baking paper and a layer of foil for 2-3 days before icing and decorating.